 - Wait for the chkdsk to complete the scan.

-Solution 4 – Reset Windows 10
+9. Reset Windows 10

 After completing this process, you’ll have a new installation of Windows without any files, so you’ll have to install all your applications again.

-Solution 5 – Check for faulty hardware
+10. Check for faulty hardware

-RAM modules are the most common causes for this error, and in order to check your RAM you need to run download and run MemTest86+ for couple of hours.
+RAM modules are the most common causes of this error, and to check your RAM, you need to download and run MemTest86+ for a couple of hours.